fhildeb/lukso-node-guide/docs/guides/modifications/peer-connectivity.md

 ---
-sidebar_label: "7.3 Peer Verification"
+sidebar_label: "7.3 Peer Connectivity"
 sidebar_position: 3
 ---

-# 7.3 Peer Verification
+# 7.3 Peer Connectivity

 <!--TODO: add tip box with link to peer discovery explanation and benefits and drawbacks of changing the value-->